Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 However, despite there being many different approaches, modern "best practices" primarily push developers specifically towards _unit testing_.
 Tests, whose scope lies higher on [Mike Cohn's pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid) are either written as part of a wider suite (often by completely different people) or even disregarded entirely.

 The benefit of this approach is often supported by the argument that unit tests provide the most value during development because they're able to catch errors quickly and help enforce design patterns that facilitate modularity.
-This idea has become so widely accepted that the term "unit testing" is now somewhat conflated with automated testing in general, losing part of its meaning and contributing to confusion.
+This idea has become so widely accepted that the term "unit testing" is now somewhat conflated with automated testing in general, leading to widespread confusion among developers.

 When I was a less experienced developer, I believed in following these "best practices" to the letter, as I thought that would help improve the quality of my code.
 I didn't particularly enjoy writing unit tests because of all the ceremony involved with abstractions and mocking, but it was the recommended approach after all, so who am I to know better.

-It was only later, as I've experimented more and built more projects, that I started to realize that there are much better ways to approach testing and that **focusing on unit tests is**, in most cases, **a complete waste of time**.
+It was only later, as I've experimented more and built more projects, that I started to realize that there are much better ways to approach testing and that, in most cases, **focusing on unit tests is a complete waste of time**.

 Aggressively popularized "best practices" often have a tendency of manifesting cargo cults around them, enticing developers to apply design patterns or use specific approaches without giving them a much-needed second thought.
 In the context of automated testing, I find this prevalent when it comes to our industry's unhealthy obsession with unit testing.